bekk/bekk-christmas/post/react/getting-started-with-tracking-and-measuring-in-your-react-project.md

 Using this new method, you can add all of the desired data for passing data along to certain types of tracking.
 Instead of typing the tracking name in manually, it could prove wise to create a file to maintain tracking constant for use across the project.

+## Templates to get you started

 Application Insights has a number of templates available which allows you to explore the metrics from your webapp, without much need for prerequisite knowledge or experience.

-There's still a ton of functionality which isn't mentioned here, but hopefully this article served as a interesting introduction to using Azure Application Insights in your React project, whether it is a small hobby project or a large customer one :-)
+There's still a ton of functionality which isn't mentioned here, but hopefully this article served as a interesting introduction to using Azure Application Insights in your React project, whether it is a small hobby project or a large customer one.